box1273002/Entrepreneurship/Business_Plan.md

 <!-- TOC --><a name="35-approach-to-financing"></a>
 ### 3.5 Approach to Financing

 Our approach to funding will involve bootstrapping the app for initial development and testing so we can have full control of the app without relying on investors and to allow us to validate our idea before committing to any financial decisions.
 We would then release a free version of the app with basic features to gain users such as configuring the credit settings and being able to change them by performing a long task.
 After one year, we would then release a Freemium Model of our app.
 The premium version of our app would have simpler tasks to change the credit system and could also contain features that can implement the credit system from the app during certain periods of the day, e.g.: the credit system could be implemented on Monday to Friday from 9am-5pm if someone wants to be productive during the working week but wants to relax outside of work.
-Additionally, we may explore crowdfunding through platforms such as Kickstarter, Indiegogo or Crowdfunder UK to raise funds for further development and marketing, allowing us to engage early adopters and validate demand while keeping equity in the company.
+Additionally, we may explore crowdfunding through platforms such as Kickstarter to raise funds for further development and marketing, allowing us to engage early adopters and validate demand while keeping equity in the company.

 <!-- TOC --><a name="351-financial-projections"></a>
 #### 3.5.1 Financial Projections